Team Dresch Bundles

 • Vinyl Bundle includes: Personal Best LP, Captain My Captain LP & Choices, Chances, Changes LP and a sticker.

 • CD Bundle includes: Personal Best, Captain My Captain & Choices, Chances, Changes on CD plus a sticker.

 • Digital Bundle includes: Personal Best, Captain My Captain & Choices, Chances, Changes as a hi fidelity digital download delivered to your inbox on the May 31st release date.

-• Awesome new shirt designed by the amazing Miriam Klein Stahl!
-Available in a wide variety of sizes.
+• Awesome shirt designed by the amazing Miriam Klein Stahl!
+Available in a variety of sizes.

 • T-Shirt Size Chart